We're the Millers: Box office

 We're the Millers grossed over seven times its $37 million budget, earning over $150 million in North America and $119 million internationally for a worldwide total of $270 million.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 49% based on 160 reviews with an average rating of 5.5/10.
+On Rotten Tomatoes, We're the Millers has an approval rating of 48% based on 157 reviews.
 The site's critical consensus reads, "We're the Millers squanders its potential with an uneven, lazily assembled story."
 On Metacritic, the film has a score of 44 out of 100 based on 38 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Accolades

-Possible sequel
+Canceled sequel

 On February 25, 2014, Warner Bros.
 Pictures and New Line Cinema announced that a sequel to We're the Millers was in development, titled We're Still the Millers, with Adam Sztykiel writing the script.
-As of 2023, there have still been no updates on the possible sequel.
+In March 2023, while promoting Murder Mystery 2, Jennifer Aniston confirmed that the sequel was scrapped.